 Welcome to the University of Galway Law Review, a legal journal for the 21st century with a twist.

-The newly-reprised University of Galway Law Review is a student-led legal publication, created in collaboration with the University of Galway School of Law and proudly sponsored by William Fry LLP.
+The newly-reprised University of Galway Law Review is a student-led legal publication, created in collaboration with the University of Galway School of Law.

 Our prestigious annual journal is reviewed by highly respected experts and attracts submissions from outstanding talent across various fields.
 The quality of our contributors, coupled with the rigorous editorial and review process, distinguishes the legal journal from its peers and is an insightful read for students, practitioners and academics alike.